Arabs: Caucasus

-In 1728, a Russian officer described a group of Arab nomads who populated the Caspian shores of Mughan (in present-day Azerbaijan) and spoke a mixed Turkic-Arabic language.
+In 1728, a Russian officer described a group of Arab nomads who populated the Caspian shores of Mughan (in present-day Azerbaijan).
 It is believed that these groups migrated to the South Caucasus in the 16th century.
 The 1888 edition of Encyclopædia Britannica also mentioned a certain number of Arabs populating the Baku Governorate of the Russian Empire.
 They retained an Arabic dialect at least into the mid-19th century, there are nearly 30 settlements still holding the name Arab (for example, Arabgadim, Arabojaghy, Arab-Yengija, etc.).
 From the time of the Arab conquest of the South Caucasus, continuous small-scale Arab migration from various parts of the Arab world occurred in Dagestan.
 The majority of these lived in the village of Darvag, to the north-west of Derbent.
 The latest of these accounts dates to the 1930s.
 Most Arab communities in southern Dagestan underwent linguistic Turkicisation, thus nowadays Darvag is a majority-Azeri village.

+Central, South, East and Southeast Asia

-According to the History of Ibn Khaldun, the Arabs that were once in Central Asia have been either killed or have fled the Tatar invasion of the region, leaving only the locals.
+According to the History of Ibn Khaldun, the Arabs that were once in Central Asia have been either killed or have fled the Tatar invasion of the region.
 However, today many people in Central Asia identify as Arabs.
 Most Arabs of Central Asia are fully integrated into local populations, and sometimes call themselves the same as locals (for example, Tajiks, Uzbeks) but they use special titles to show their Arab origin such as Sayyid, Khoja or Siddiqui.

-Central, South, East and Southeast Asia

-There are only two communities in India which self-identify as Arabs, the Chaush of the Deccan region and the Chavuse of Gujarat.
+There are only two communities in India which claim Arab descent, the Chaush of the Deccan region and the Chavuse of Gujarat.
 These groups are largely descended from Hadhrami migrants who settled in these two regions in the 18th century.
 However, neither community still speaks Arabic, although the Chaush have seen re-immigration to Eastern Arabia and thus a re-adoption of Arabic.
-In South Asia, where Arab ancestry is considered prestigious, many communities have origin myths that claim Arab ancestry.
+In South Asia, where Arab ancestry is considered prestigious, some communities have origin myths that claim Arab ancestry.
 Several communities following the Shafi'i madhab (in contrast to other South Asian Muslims who follow the Hanafi madhab) claim descent from Arab traders like the Konkani Muslims of the Konkan region, the Mappilla of Kerala, and the Labbai and Marakkar of Tamil Nadu and a few Christian groups in India that claim and have Arab roots are situated in the state of Kerala.
 South Asian Iraqi biradri may have records of their ancestors who migrated from Iraq in historical documents.
-The Sri Lankan Moors are the third largest ethnic group in Sri Lanka, constituting 9.23% of the country's total population.
+The Sri Lankan Moors are the third largest ethnic group in Sri Lanka, constituting 9.2% of the country's total population.
 Some sources trace the ancestry of the Sri Lankan Moors to Arab traders who settled in Sri Lanka at some time between the 8th and 15th centuries.
-There are about 5,000,000 Native Indonesians with Arab ancestry.
-Arab Indonesians are mainly of Hadrami descent.
+There are about 118,866 Arab-Indonesians of Hadrami descent in the 2010 Indonesian census.